ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

 ## Before you begin
 {: #prereqs}

 - Check for user permissions.
 Be sure that your user account has sufficient permissions to create and manage VPC resources.
-For a list of required permissions, see [Granting permissions needed for VPC users](/docs/vpc-on-classic?topic=vpc-on-classic-managing-user-permissions-for-vpc-resources).
+See the list of required permissions for [VPC](https://{DomainName}/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources) and  [VPC on Classic](/docs/vpc-on-classic?topic=vpc-on-classic-managing-user-permissions-for-vpc-resources).
 - You need an SSH key to connect to the virtual servers.
 If you don't have an SSH key, see the [instructions for creating a key](/docs/vpc-on-classic?topic=vpc-on-classic-getting-started#prerequisites).
 - The tutorial assumes that you are adding the bastion host in an existing [virtual private cloud](https://{DomainName}/vpc/network/vpcs). **If you don't have a virtual private cloud in your account, create one before proceeding with the next steps.**